moderntribe/square-one/wp-content/plugins/core/src/Block_Middleware/README.md

 			] ),
 ```

-### Assign Blocks To Middleware
+### Manually Assign Blocks To Middleware

-Block models under `MODEL_MIDDLEWARE` constant will be passed through all model middleware, e.g.
+Block models under the `MODEL_MIDDLEWARE` constant will be passed through all model middleware, e.g.

 ```php
         use Tribe\Project\Blocks\Types\Accordion\Accordion_Model;